ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Introduction

 \section{Introduction}

 In recent years, large language models (LLMs) have shown remarkable capabilities in domains such as mathematical reasoning \cite{Minerva, Zero-Shot-COT, selfconsistency, AlphaGeometry, wizardmath, Davies2021ConjGen} and code generation \cite{codellama, AlphaCodium, llm-nl2code, llms-for-code-review}.
-As these models advance, their potential for real-world research and engineering applications grows.
-A critical requirement for such applications is proficiency in university-level symbolic mathematics, including integration, limit computation, differential equation solving, and algebraic simplification.
+A crucial skill for real-world applications of these capabilities is mastery of university-level symbolic mathematics, including integration, limit computation, differential equation solving, and algebraic simplification.
+This proficiency is fundamental across many mathematical, scientific, and engineering challenges.

 However, existing mathematical benchmarks inadequately assess symbolic proficiency.
-Early benchmarks like GSM8K \cite{GSM8K} and MATH \cite{MATH2021}, while driving progress in arithmetic reasoning, focus on pre-university level questions and have been, for the most part, mastered by frontier LLMs \cite{Frontier-Math}.
-Furthermore, many popular benchmarks rely on multiple-choice questions \cite{gpqa}, which fail to capture the open-ended nature of real-world problem-solving, and artificially lower the difficulty.
-Word-problem benchmarks mix two fundamentally different challenges, text-to-math conversion and symbolic manipulation, which makes it hard to evaluate the LLM performance in the latter.
-Conversely, formal proof datasets (e.g., MiniF2F, MathConstruct \cite{MiniF2F, mathconstruct}) address theorem proving but often skip core tasks like integration or solving differential equations.
+Early benchmarks like GSM8K \cite{GSM8K} and MATH \cite{MATH2021}, while driving progress in arithmetic reasoning, focus on pre-university-level questions and have been saturated by frontier LLMs \cite{Frontier-Math}.
+Many popular benchmarks rely on multiple-choice questions \cite{gpqa}, an unrealistic setting which artificially lowers the difficulty.
+Word-problem benchmarks mix two fundamentally different challenges: text-to-math conversion (building expressions from text) and symbolic manipulation (solving them).
+This conflation makes it hard to evaluate an LLM's performance specifically on the latter, and to diagnose the root causes of model errors.
+Conversely, formal proof datasets \cite{MiniF2F, mathconstruct} address theorem proving but often skip core tasks like integration or solving differential equations.